Biology Research Concentration

 Important dates for paid research positions at other institutions:

 Although deadlines do vary, most summer internship programs at other research institutions have deadlines in January and February for their summer positions.
-For a list of research positions at other institutions, contact Christy Watson or Dr. Glass.
+For a list of research positions at other institutions, contact Karie Brouillard or Dr. Glass.
 A limited list of summer internships are available on the Career Resources or Off-Campus Opportunities pages.

 Presenting your own research